 Instead, try to be measured and consider everything in an objective way.
 It may be that something else is going on to make you feel anxious or insecure, which you need to try to identify and address.

 Still not sure what to do about a boyfriend who isn’t fully over his ex?
-Chat online to a relationship expert from Relationship Hero who can help you figure things out.
+Whilst you can’t do much about his feelings, you can play a part in him letting go of his ex.
+It’s delicate situations like these where the advice of a relationship expert can really help to keep things going smoothly so that his feelings and your reactions to them don’t spell the end of your relationship.
+So why not chat online to one of the experts from Relationship Hero who can help you figure things out.
 Simply click here to chat.